About Graphic TechniquesA rich history that started nowhere close to the web.

 1. Web Hosting

-We’ll build your website on our servers, but once we launch, you’ll need a place to “store” it.
+We’ll build your website on our server, but once we launch, you’ll need a place to “store” it.
 Think about web hosting as the space in a shopping center that you’d need.
 Of course your website is your content and your web host is what allows you to put that on display.
-Web Hosting Hub is a good one.
-They currently start at $4.99/month and they do have specials frequently, so keep a look out for those.
+We’ve partnered with InMotion Hosting to offer the best in business-class hosting at the most affordable rates.
+Sign up for InMotion using one of the links on this page and receive 40% off as well as a free domain.

 2. Free Consultation